RoseauTechnologies/Roseau_Load_Flow/doc/usage/Data_Exchange.md

 - **Ignored attributes**: functionality that is not yet available in `roseau-load-flow` is ignored.
   This includes the state of the switches (switches are considered to be always closed);

+### Lines and Transformers

+In addition to the DGS import support, `roseau-load-flow` supports creating lines and transformers parameters from PowerFactory data.
+This is useful when you don't want to import a whole network but would like to use some of the lines and transformers models you have in a power factory project.

+To create line parameters from a PowerFactory Line Type (`TypLne`) object, use the {meth}`LineParameters.from_power_factory() roseau.load_flow.LineParameters.from_power_factory` method.

+To create transformer parameters from a PowerFactory 2-Winding Transformer Type (`TypTr2`) object, use the {meth}`TransformerParameters.from_power_factory() roseau.load_flow.TransformerParameters.from_power_factory` method.

 ## OpenDSS

 `roseau-load-flow` supports creating lines and transformers from OpenDSS data.